isomerpages/moe-yishuntownsec/_co-curriculum/Cross Cultural Learning/Cross Cultural Trip to Taipei and Taitung, Taiwan.md

 description: ""
 third_nav_title: Cross Cultural Learning
 ---
-# **Cross-Cultural Trip to Taipei and Taitung, Taiwan**
+# **Cross-Cultural&nbsp;Trip to&nbsp;Taipei and Taitung,&nbsp;Taiwan**

-A group of Secondary 2 YTzens travelled to Taiwan from 29 October to 5 November 2014 to learn more about the language, arts and creativity of Taiwan.
-YTzens presented their thoughts and feelings through differentiated performance tasks which improved their understanding and appreciation of the Chinese language.
+A group of Secondary 2 YTzens travelled to Taiwan from&nbsp;29 October to 5 November&nbsp;2014 to learn more about the language, arts and creativity of Taiwan. &nbsp;YTzens presented their thoughts and feelings through differentiated performance tasks which improved their understanding and appreciation of the Chinese language.

-The programme included visits to various famous sights in Taiwan, including CKS Memorial Hall, Taipei Palace Museum, Toucheng Farm, Pi Si Li Ang Cultural Centre, Forest Museum.
+The programme included visits to various famous sights in&nbsp;Taiwan, including CKS Memorial Hall, Taipei Palace Museum, Toucheng Farm, Pi Si Li Ang Cultural Centre, Forest Museum.

-During the trip, the group also had the opportunity to interact with Taiwanese students from Junyi School and gained a better understanding of the education system in Taiwan.
+During the trip, the group also had the opportunity to interact with&nbsp;Taiwanese students from Junyi School and gained a better understanding of the education system in Taiwan.
 On top of this, they met the graduates from Yishun Town Secondary School, who are studying in Taiwan University, and had an enriching conversation with them about the University and courses it offered.
 In addition, they were guided on a tour around Taiwan University by Singaporean scholars studying there.

 One of the objectives of the trip was to let students appreciate the Chinese language and culture in Taiwan.
 Thus students visited the well-known Eslite bookstore in Taipei and purchased books which they liked.
 They also visited the nationally acclaimed Palace Museum and had an in-depth tea appreciation session in Wistaria Tea House.